DualRTC-io/DualRTC.io/README.md

 ## License
 The MIT License.
-Please see [the license file](LICENSE) for more information.
+Please see [the license file](LICENSE) for more information.<br>
-Also this project is managed under [SAMSUNG SOFTWARE MEMBERSHIP](http://www.secmem.org/) in Gangbuk, Seoul.
+Also managed under [SAMSUNG SOFTWARE MEMBERSHIP](http://www.secmem.org/) in Gangbuk, Seoul.